PSP-Archive/ARK-4/README.md

 <summary> <b> Custom Launcher Themes </b> </summary>
 <p>

-You can install themes within Custom Launcher (ARKMENU).
+You can install themes within Custom Launcher (and Recovery Menu).
 Just place the `themes` folder anywhere on your PSP and use the file browser in the Custom Launcher to select which theme (`THEME.ARK`) you would like to install.
 By selecting it a submenu will pop up asking to install it or to preview the theme without installing.

-You can add themes by copying the `THEME.ARK` and `resources` folder from your selected theme to `??0:/PSP/SAVEDATA/ARK_01234/`

 <i>Orbs are animations and not part of the actual Themes </i>